mxrg999/mxrg999/README.md

 - 🔭 I’m currently working on:
-- [ ] **TimeEditArc:** An intuitive Python script for importing iCalendar events into Google Calendar.
+  - **NeuroNet:** A system designed to automate and optimize everyday tasks and decision-making through advanced AI and neural network concepts.
-- [ ] **CommitCritiqueArc:** Automated AI feedback on GitHub commits for messing with your friends or enhancing message quality.
+  - **OCR Project:** Enhancing image processing capabilities in a character recognition solution.

-- [ ] **ArcNest:** A family management hub for tasks and events.
+- 🌱 I’m currently learning:  Graph databases, Machine-oriented programming

-- 🌱 I’m currently learning: AI integration, Networking & Containerization/ Kubernetes
+- 🎓 Studying: Computer Science

 - 📫 How to reach me: hello@mxarc.com

-- ⚡ Fun fact: When I find a new passion, it consumes my thoughts until I've mastered it
+- ⚡ Fun fact: I’m on a quest to automate my morning routine so thoroughly that I can literally sleepwalk through it.